San Mateo High School: History

 In the years 1920–1921, approximately 500 students were enrolled in the daytime school, which had a capacity of 350.
 Women Right's activist Ella Lillian Wall Van Leer would also help create and manage various Art and Architecture departments at the time.
 Therefore, larger classes and fewer courses were offered, with less individual attention given by the teachers.
 A committee was formed to investigate keeping the present campus and getting land in the north for a school or obtaining land for one school for the entire district.
 To help with the problem of a crowded school, the board passed a motion to build a temporary building to house band, music, printing, and two recitation rooms.
 This was erected between the tennis courts and the retaining wall, shops and the rear of the main building.

 The following year, more than 500 students registered at SMHS during the first week of the fall semester.
-The Baldwin Avenue school was designed for only 400; the main building consisted 11 classrooms, and five classrooms in temporary buildings housed the music, print shop, and history departments.
+The Baldwin Avenue school was designed for only 400; the main building consisted of 11 classrooms, and five classrooms in temporary buildings housed the music, print shop, and history departments.
 In some cases, it was necessary for 50 students to occupy a room built for 25.
 Yet the first bond issue for Burlingame High School was defeated because it lacked the necessary two-thirds majority.
 The school board immediately called for a new bond election for $360,000 to be held November 12, 1921; $60,000 was for land and the rest for the building and furnishings.
 After a vigorous campaign, highlighted by a mass meeting on November 9, called by Major W. H. Pearson of Burlingame, the issue passed 1710–280.
 On April 5, 1922, ground was broken for Burlingame High School.
 On December 20, 1923, about 1,000 people attended the formal dedication of Burlingame High School.
 It should be mentioned, however, that Burlingame and San Mateo High Schools remained as one student body under one set of student body officers.
 Early in the spring of 1927, the Board of Trustees ordered San Mateo High to split into two units, to establish separate student bodies: San Mateo and Burlingame High Schools, with their own activities and teams.